philbowles/h4plugins/docs/ccc.md

 ## Dependencies

-Often one plugin will depend on another, for example [H4P_AsyncMQTT](h4mqtt.md) cannnot run unless [H4P_WiFi](h4wifi.md) is running.
+Often one plugin will depend on another, for example [H4P_AsyncMQTT](h4mqtt.md) cannnot run unless [H4P_WiFi](h4wifi.md) is running and connected to your router.
 When [H4P_WiFi](h4wifi.md) is stopped (or it notices that maybe WiFi has dropped out) the first thing it does is tell all its dependents e.g. [H4P_AsyncMQTT](h4mqtt.md) also to stop.
 Each of those in turn do the same to *their* dependents, so you can cause a "cascade" of services stopping if you are not careful, so it is good to get to know what depends on what else before using these commands.

+In the same way when a service with dependents starts up, each of its dependents is automatcially started, which starts all of *its* dependents etc until the whole dependency tree is started.

 ## Service control / shortnames